 31 On 19 December 1978, the International Court of Justice deemed it did not have the competence to entertain an appeal by Greece concerning the delimitation of the continental shelf in the Aegean Sea (ICJ, Reports, 1978, p.
 3).
-Regarding the Aegian Sea dispute see Aldo Chircop, Andre Gerolymatas, John O. Iatrides (eds), The Aegian Sea after the Cold War: Security and Law of the Sea.
+Regarding the Aegian Sea dispute see Aldo Chircop, Andre Gerolymatas, John O. latrides (eds), The Aegian Sea after the Cold War: Security and Law of the Sea.
 Saint.
 Martin's Press: New York, 2000.

+Morocco proves highly complex owing to the existence of Spanish enclaves and small islands along the Moroccan seaboard.
+Negotiations between France and Italy for a complete maritime delimitation have yet to overcome the geographical problems of the presence of islands and the concave/convex configuration of the coastlines.
 As in any other semi-enclosed sea, the involvement of more than two States further complicates several delimitation issues.
 For the time being, Monaco and Bosnia Herzegovina are the only Mediterranean States to have settled their maritime boundaries.
-There are numerous countries in the region, on the other hand, that have not yet concluded any agreements at all on this aspect.32
+There are numerous countries in the region, on the other hand, that have not yet concluded any agreements at all in this respect.32

 II.
-The high seas in the Mediterranean
+The High Seas in the Mediterranean

-For geopolitical reasons, hardly any Mediterranean States have declared an EEZ.
-Legal scholars, including T. Scovazzi, consider much of the Mediterranean Sea to be subject to the high-seas status under UNCLOS33.
+For geopolitical reasons, very few Mediterranean States have declared an EEZ.
+Legal scholars, including T. Scovazzi, consider much of the Mediterranean Sea to be subject to the high seas status under the UNCLOS33.

 On the high seas, all States (whether coastal or landlocked) enjoy certain freedoms.
-They are set out in the UNCLOS, article 87 and comprise, inter alia the freedom of navigation and the freedom of fishing.
+They are set out in the UNCLOS Article 87, and comprise, inter alia, the freedom of navigation and the freedom of fishing.
 Exercise of the latter is subject to the conditions laid down in Articles 116-120.
-These provide that States have the right for their nationals to engage in fishing on the high seas subject to: (a) their treaty obligations; (b) the rights and duties as well as the interests of coastal States provided for, inter alia, in article 63, paragraph 2, and articles 64 to 6734; and (c) the provisions of section 2 of Part VII of the Convention on the high seas, including obligations to conserve living resources of the high seas, to cooperate with other states in conserving and managing these resources, and to conserve and manage marine mammals 35.
+These provide that States have the right for their nationals to engage in fishing on the high seas subject to: (a) their treaty obligations; (b) the rights and duties as well as the interests of coastal States provided for in, amongst others, Article 63, paragraph 2, and Articles 64 to 6734; and (c) the provisions of section 2 of Part VII of the Convention on the high seas, including obligations to conserve living resources of the high seas, to cooperate with other States in conserving and managing these resources, and to conserve and manage marine mammals35.

-For high seas enforcement, however, it is incumbent on each State to apply international laws on matters within its jurisdiction.
-For example, the flag State is obligated to monitor and control how well its flag vessels comply with various obligations.
-This obligation remains very difficult in practice.
+For high seas enforcement, however, it is incumbent upon each State to apply international laws on matters within its jurisdiction.
+For example, the flag State is required to monitor and control how well its flag vessels comply with various obligations.
+This obligation remains extremely difficult in practice.

-Nevertheless, the concept of freedom of the sea should not be considered in absolute terms, but rather in the context concerning us, namely, the diverse controversial maritime activities, uses and interests.
+Nevertheless, the concept of freedom of the sea should not be considered in absolute terms, but rather in the context concerning us, namely the diverse controversial maritime activities, uses and interests.
 Eminent authors consider that there is a real "tendency towards a weakening of the traditional principle of freedom of the sea."